jvitku/demonodes/README.md

 #### Launch your Nodes from the Nengo Simulator

+From now, you can create simple python script which creates representation of your ROS nodes in the Nengo.
+Example of simple script, which:

+* creates network
+* for each ROS node creates NeuralModule
+* places these new neural modules into the network
+* connect them with other components

+An example of how to create the script is contained in `projectTemplate/python/myNetwork.py`.
+To run this script, simple open the Nengo and into the command-line interface write 'run' with relative path to this script, so e.g.:

+	run ../../projectTemplate/python/myNetwork.py

 #### Adding Drag and Drop Icon into the Nengo GUI
 This is not required, but allows you to easily add nodes into the simulation in the GUI.
 For more information about how to add a GUI template into the Nengo simulator, see the tutorial from the authors of Nengo on: http://nengo.ca/docs/html/advanced/dragndrop.html .